 Typically, our charges are calculated by reference to an hourly rate for work undertaken.
 This is with exception of cases of particularly high value or complexity, in which case a value element is also charged.

 The hourly rates will vary according to the experience and qualifications of the staff member carrying out the work, and also the complexity and urgency of the work required.

-Hourly rates start from £90 per hour for a junior staff member undertaking simple uncontested debt collection work, to £250 per hour for an experienced solicitor undertaking more complex work.
+Hourly rates start from £90 plus VAT per hour for a junior staff member undertaking simple uncontested debt collection work, to £250 plus VAT per hour for an experienced solicitor undertaking more complex work.
 These hourly rates are subject to the addition of VAT charged at 20%.

 Before we commence work, we will agree what work we are undertaking for you.
 We will also provide you with details of who will be handling the matter, their qualifications, the applicable hourly rate(s), estimate of charges, details of the disbursements and a timescale estimate.